-Unfortunately, numerous children are raised by parents who are suffering from some sort of mental health problems.
-Most of these parents have short-term, mild and manageable psychological issues.
-However, many children grow up with parents who have severe, long-term mental illnesses such as major depressive disorder (MDD), bipolar disorder, personality disorders and schizophrenia.
-Moreover, a lot of parents also tend to cope with alcohol, drug and other substance use disorders.
+Unfortunately, numerous children are raised by parents who are suffering from some sort of mental health problem.
+Most of these parents have short-term, mild, and manageable psychological issues.
+However, many children grow up with parents who have severe, long-term mental illnesses such as major depressive disorder (MDD), bipolar disorder, personality disorders, and schizophrenia.
+Moreover, a lot of parents also tend to cope with alcohol, drug, and other substance use disorders.

 It has been observed that children, who have parents with mental health problems, experience higher degrees of psychological, emotional and behavioral issues than other children with normal parents.

 Related: Inside The Mind Of An Unloved Child

 Can parents pass on mental illness to children?